Rajkishorverma/Rajkishorverma/README.md

 - 👋 Hi, I’m @Rajkishorverma
 - 👀 I’m interested in Learning a New Technology
 - 🌱 I’m currently learning Java and Android Development
-- 💞️ I’m looking to collaborate on Any Java project OR Android development
+- 💞️ I’m looking to collaborate on Any Java project or Android development
 - 📫 How to reach me text me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...